posita/dyce/docs/countin.md

 ## Advanced exercise – modeling *Risis*

 *[Risus](http://risus.cumberlandgames.com/)* and its many [community-developed alternative rules](http://www.risusiverse.com/home/optional-rules) not only make for entertaining reading, but are fertile ground for stressing ergonomics and capabilities of any discrete outcome modeling tool.
-We can easily model its opposed combat system for various starting configurations through the first round:
+We can easily model its opposed combat system for various starting configurations through the first round.

 ``` python
 >>> for them in range(3, 6):